 Schedule + Contact + FAQs

-For Dr. Kelly eloise’s EXISTING patients Click Here:
+For Dr. Kelly Eloise’s EXISTING patients Click The Patient Portal Button:

 If you are a new patient looking to establish care with Dr. Kelly for acupuncture, please fill out the form below to be added to the waitlist.
-Current waitlist will be considered in Fall 2024.
+Current waitlist will be considered in Spring 2025.

 Contact us